 This is the place where you can keep up with our travels by following the WEEKLY BLOG, and viewing our VIDEO LOGS.
-June 1 we started north on the GLORY B., in search of our "divine assignment."
+July of2014 we crossed over the Canadian border into Alaskan waters, aboard our sailboat the GLORY B., in search of a "divine assignment."
+We are still there.
 I hope you will stop by often as the adventure continues...

 Wrangell was my favorite Alaskan place.
 Mostly for what I didn't see.
 I find when I visit a location--any location--the first thing one sees is, today.
 It is the "surface layer" that blankets all places, and most tourists never venture too far out from there.
 After all, it's the most "alive."